awaregroup/IIALab/labs/Lab06.md

 ## Option 2 - Using a Provisioning Package to set up Assigned Access

-You can use **Provisoning Packages** to quickly and consistently deploy settings to a fleet of devices.
+You can use **Provisioning Packages** to quickly and consistently deploy settings to a fleet of devices.
 This can be done either during OOBE or after the device has been set up.

 ### Install

 1. Go to `C:\Labs\Content\src\IoTLabs.AssignedAccess\`
-2. Open the ppkg file `lab06.ppkg`, this is the provisoning package that holds all the settings and files required to deploy
+2. Open the ppkg file `lab06.ppkg`, this is the provisioning package that holds all the settings and files required to deploy
 3. When prompted click **Yes, add it**
 ![](./media/lab06/add-package.jpg)
 4. Restart your computer